 However, the truth of the matter remains that the perpetrator(s) target their victims meticulously.
 They oppress the ones they perceive weak.
 The victim, snubbed by finances, social and disparity status, recuses from sharing and or filing a complaint against the ordeal suffered by them.

-If you have observed, the pattern of the #MeToo movement everywhere has been similar to the U.S.A.
-It came into global limelight with accusations of sexual harassment against the likes of Harvey Weinstein, Bill Coby, Bill O’Reilly, and Donald Trump.
-These accused varied from actors, producers, stand up comedians, news-reporters, politicians, judges and the President of U.S.A.
+If you have observed, the pattern of the MeToo movement everywhere has been similar to the USA.
+It came into the global limelight with a list of sexual harassment accusations against the likes of Harvey Weinstein, Bill Coby, Bill O’Reilly, and Donald Trump.
+These accused varied from actors, producers, stand-up comedians, news-reporters, politicians, judges, and the President of U.S.A.

 The instance of the U.S.A.
-Supreme Court nominee, per se jurist, Mr. Michael Kavanaugh and his subsequent confirmation sheds light on the social disparity against victims.
-Allegedly, three victims came forward to narrate sexual harassment at the hands of Mr. Kavanaugh.
-Two of them, one being a Professor of psychology at Palo Alto University and another a research psychologist at Stanford University School of Medicine, gave sworn testimony before the confirmation committee.
+Supreme Court nominee, per se jurist, Mr Michael Kavanaugh and his subsequent confirmation sheds light on the social disparity against victims.
+Allegedly, three victims came forward to narrate sexual harassment at the hands of Mr Kavanaugh.
+Two of them, one is a Professor of psychology at Palo Alto University and another a research psychologist at Stanford University School of Medicine, gave sworn testimony before the confirmation committee.
 Despite that, post a hasty investigation, the victim(s) were openly mocked by Donald Trump, the President of U.S.A., in a public rally.

 However, they all have met with legal deterrents, media trial, and legal notices.

-Similar cases have also been reported against comedians such as Gursimran Khamba (Co-founder of All India Bakchod), Varun Grover and Utsav Chakraborty.
-However, some maligned #MeToo complaints against Kanan Gill and Chetan Bhagat (best-selling author) have been met with public criticism owing to mis-utilisation of the campaign.
+Similar cases have also been reported against comedians such as Gursimran Khamba (Co-founder of All India Bakchod), Varun Grover, and Utsav Chakraborty.
+However, some maligned MeToo complaints against Kanan Gill and Chetan Bhagat (best-selling author) have been met with public criticism owing to the mis-utilization of the campaign.

 To clear the air, the aforesaid instances are mere allegations at the present juncture, corroborated by the victims’ account.
 Wherein, some of the accused have admitted and stepped aside in light of the allegations.
 But is this enough?